-The estimated arterial street and highway system and transit system costs shown in Tables 2.3 and 2.4 include all capital costs and operating and maintenance costs.
-The estimated costs include the necessary costs to preserve the existing transportation system such as arterial street resurfacing and reconstruction and transit system bus replacement, and the estimated costs of the transportation system improvement and expansion recommended under the FCTP.
+The estimated arterial street and highway system and transit system costs shown in Tables 2.1 and 2.2 include all capital costs and operating and maintenance costs.
+The estimated costs include the necessary costs to preserve the existing transportation system, such as arterial street resurfacing and reconstruction and transit system bus replacement, and the estimated costs of the transportation system improvement and expansion recommended under the FCTP.

-The freeway system capital costs include the estimated cost to resurface the existing freeway system, as needed, estimated at \$1.1 billion or \$32 million per year in year 2015 constant dollars, and the estimated cost to rebuild those segments of the existing freeway system, which can be expected to be completed by the year 2050 and within the reasonably expected revenues available to modern design standards, estimated at \$8.4 billion or \$240 million per year in year 2015 constant dollars; the estimated incremental cost to rebuild 106 miles of the freeway system with additional lanes at \$540 million or \$15 million per year in year 2015 constant dollars; the estimated cost of two new freeway interchanges at \$73 million in year 2015 constant dollars; and the estimated cost of the extension of the USH 12 freeway from Elkhorn to Whitewater at \$438 million in year 2015 constant dollars.
-These
+The freeway system capital costs (in year 2015 constant dollars) include the cost to resurface the existing freeway system, as needed, estimated at \$1.1 billion or \$32 million per year; the cost to rebuild those segments of the existing freeway system that have not yet been rebuilt to modern design standards, estimated at \$8.4 billion or \$240 million per year; the incremental cost to rebuild 106 miles of the freeway system with additional lanes, estimated at \$540 million or \$15 million per year; the cost of two new freeway interchanges, estimated at \$73 million; and the cost of the extension of the USH 12 freeway from Elkhorn to Whitewater, estimated at \$438 million.
+These freeway capital costs include the cost to reconstruct IH 43 between Howard Avenue and Silver Spring Drive to modern design standards.
+Should it be determined that this segment of IH 43 be widened, the project cost would incrementally increase by \$168 million in year 2015 constant dollars.
+With respect to freeway resurfacing, it is assumed that segments of freeway that were reconstructed before 2016 would be resurfaced on average two times by 2050 and segments of freeway that are recommended to be reconstructed in 2016 and beyond would be resurfaced on average one time by 2050.
+Should the State maintain the levels of funding for freeway reconstruction included in recent State budgets, it is expected that these reconstruction and expansion projects would be able to be completed by the year 2050.